WPIRoboticsEngineering/RobotInterfaceBoard/README.md

 ### ledc functions

 DO NOT USE THESE!
 These are raw kernel level and are for the pros only.
-The ledc functions spread PWM feneration across the timers in an strange pattern:
+The ledc functions spread PWM generation across the timers in an strange pattern:

 ```
 /*